This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

-When it’s hot outside, and you don’t want to turn the oven on this mint Oreo ice cream has got your back.
+When it’s hot outside, and you don’t want to turn the oven on this Oreo mint ice cream has got your back.
 You won’t believe how easy it is to make this mint oreo ice-cream at home.
 It’s no churn, which means you don’t even need an ice-cream maker to make it.
-This take only 5 ingredients and with only about 10 minutes of hand on prep time, it comes together super fast.
-And I’ll show you how you can whip up this tasty treat in just one bowl!
+This take only 5 ingredients and with only about 10 minutes of hand on prep time.

 This might all sound too good to be true.
 An ice-cream that can be made in one bowl and doesn’t require an ice-cream maker?
 Dreams can come true friends.